vinodgro/herdtools/README.txt

 * Ocaml, version at least 4.00
   (Ocaml is available from http://caml.inria.fr/ocaml/)

-* Ghostview, for the GUI components to work
+* Ghostscript, for the GUI components to work